-If you need to take

-your baby off your breast

-to help her attach better, it's

-important not to pull and force

-her while she is feeding - this

-will hurt!
-You can do it safely

-by putting the tip of your

-little finger between her

-gums to break the

-suction gently.
+If you need to take your baby off your breast to help them attach better, it's important not to pull and force them while they are feeding - this will hurt!
+You can do it safely by putting the tip of your little finger between their gums to break the suction gently.